achikoplay/mailin-smtp-api/README.md

 # SendinBlue SMTP Library 1.0 #
 http://mysmtp.sendinblue.com

 This library can be used in your PHP script to send the emails using SENDINBLUE-SMTP Services.

+This library is outdated, for the new library refer <code>https://github.com/mailin-api/</code>
+Latest Documentation for transactional emails is available here <code>https://apidocs.sendinblue.com/tutorial-sending-transactional-email/</code>

 **(c) 2014 SendinBlue**